fourkitchens/aerate/README.md

 [![Four Kitchens](https://img.shields.io/badge/4K-Four%20Kitchens-35AA4E.svg)](https://fourkitchens.com/)

 # Sift
-Measure frontend performance against a budget using lovely charts in a browser
+Measure frontend performance against a budget with an option to view them using lovely charts in a browser

 ## Usage